mirthknight/ArenaFox/docs/PROJECT_PLAN.md

 - Sidebar styling refreshed with clearer active highlights and admin nav badges, and the admin user management view is broken into reusable components for easier iteration.
 - SPA-friendly routing guardrails were added (login redirect rules, authenticated 404, static 404.html fallback) to handle deep links like `/login` on a fresh load.
 - Workspaces now have domain models backed by Supabase tables (workspaces, members, invites, players, events, change requests, activity, and comments), a singleton store with summary selectors, and persistence helpers for both Supabase and local storage.
+- Workspace state auto-detects when Supabase is unavailable and loads seeded mock data so the UI stays usable during local development or outages.

 ## Immediate Next Steps
 - Wire the profile directory and admin management views to Supabase tables (accounts, profiles, badges, likes, invites) once backend data is available.